knaw-huc/annorepo/docs/api-usage.md

 #### Response

 ```
+HTTP/1.1 200

+Content-Type: application/json

+[
+    {
+        "name": "with-motivation",
+        "description": "This custom query returns those annotations where the motivation is the given value",
+        "label": "motivation=<motivation>",
+        "created": "2024-08-15T15:02:59+0000",
+        "createdBy": ":root:",
+        "public": true,
+        "queryTemplate": "{\"motivation\":\"<motivation>\"}",
+        "parameters": [
+            "motivation"
+        ]
+    }
+]
 ```

 ---

 ### Get a custom query search result page for a container

+You can use the custom query in a container you have read access to, provided

+- the custom query is public, or
+- you are the creator of the custom query

 #### Request